transccc/iot-project/README.md

 6. **Visualize Data**:
    - Adjust the settings as necessary to optimize the visualization.
    - You should now see a graph displaying temperature data over time.

 ### Dashboard
 - **Visualization:** InfluxDB dashboard showing real-time temperature, humidity and reed switch data.
 - **Data Storage:** Data saved in InfluxDB, preserved indefinitely for historical analysis.
 - **Database Choice:** InfluxDB chosen for its time-series data handling capabilities and dashboard functionality.
 - **Automation:** Alerts and triggers set up when the door opens.
 Node-Red automatically sends HTTP POST requests to Pushbullet for real-time notifications when the door opens and closes.
-## Implementation Details
-Initially, I used the MQTT broker and set it up to start first in a batch file.
-This allows the localhost to easily open both Node-Red and the broker, and it also creates a topic.

-This setup, however, did not solve the issue regarding the client startup with the sensors, which I decided to handle manually.
-I configured Node-Red to create a graph, aiming for consistency despite the unstable internet connection for my Pico.
-I also added a collision sensor to measure temperature and detect if the door closes.

-The collision sensor was used because I lacked a strong enough magnet for a magnetic sensor.
-I realized that the collision sensor only sent one signal and would need separate threading to detect movement, leading to program inconsistencies.
-Due to my inexperience with multithreading, this likely corrupted the files, making the program unable to run.

-After a hard reset, I switched to using a magnet, which worked.
-I had initially assumed the magnet was too weak due to a minor mistake.
-Removing the collision sensor also reduced power consumption and potential failure points.

-I figured out that MQTT connection inconsistency might be due to ID conflicts when the program is already running with a connected ID.
-The broker maintains the session if the device is already connected.
-A duplicate connection attempt with the same client ID may be refused.
-Reconnecting after unplugging and replugging the device resolves the conflict.

-Additionally, I realized I forgot to use `sys.exit()`, which helped terminate running instances, allowing the program to run as intended and consistently connect to the MQTT broker.
-Using the magnet avoided multithreading issues, though it didn't entirely resolve the MQTT problems, it was still an improvement.

-Using JSON packages and debug nodes, I was able to print the following results:
-### Different Platforms Discussed